 An elderly person may experience one or many forms of abuse at the hands of their abuser.

-- Physical injuries to the body: marks, cuts, scrapes, pressure wounds, and broken bones
+- Physical injuries to the body, such as marks, cuts, scrapes, pressure wounds, and broken bones

 - Bruises around the breasts or genital area could indicate sexual abuse

 - Bedsores, a lack of good hygiene, untreated medical conditions, and sudden unexplained weight loss

 - Unexplained depression, a lack of interest in normal activities or hobbies, becoming less alert or having a sudden loss of energy

 - Unexplained loss of money or change in financial status

 - Frequent arguments between the elderly person and their caregiver

 If you think you or your loved one is suffering or has suffered from abuse or neglect, it is important that you report it.
 You can report suspected abuse and neglect by contacting the West Virginia Bureau for Children and Families Adult Protective Services, or call the West Virginia 24 Hour State wide Elder Neglect & Abuse Hotline at 1-800-352-6513.
 You can also contact the West Virginia Long-Term Care Ombudsman (in charge of overseeing nursing home abuse and neglect) at 1-877-987-4463.